Charlie Murphy Dies: Actor, Comic and Eddie Murphy's Brother Was 57

 Charlie and Eddie, 56, worked together several times on Eddie's movies.
 They co-wrote the screenplay to the 2007 comedy film Norbit as well as the script to the 1995 movie Vampire in Brooklyn, along with their brother Vernon Lynch, Jr. Charlie also had a part in Eddie's 1989 film Harlem Nights.

-Many of Charlie's friends and fellow comics and comedy writers took to Twitter to express their condolences.
+Many of Charlie's friends and fellow comics and comedy writers took to social media to express their condolences.

+"RIP Charlie Murphy," wrote Neal Brennan, co-creator of Chappelle's Show.
+"First stuff I ever officially directed were the Rick James and Prince stories.
+Dude changed my life.
+One of the most unique people I've ever met.
+So funny.
+So weird.
+I truly don't think anyone had ever used the term 'Habitual Line-Stepper' before Charlie said it that day.
+Unforgettable dude.
+Really sad."

 "This is a text message that Charlie sent us from a recent @comedygetdown Show @realdlhughley @cedtheentertainer.
 'Great seeing you guys and living the magic last night.
 Great show brothers!!!!!'"
 George wrote, adding, "I'm heartbroken at the passing of our brother Charlie .
 In relationships you never want to leave anything unsaid , our conversations before shows and after shows we all told each other and Charlie how we felt !
 Keep his family in your thoughts and in your prayers and keep a space for Charlie in you're heart #Chingon I love you Charlie .#CHARLIEMURPHY."